Azure/azure-documentdb-datamigrationtool/README.md

 > [IMPORTANT]
 >
-> If you're importing to an Azure Cosmos DB account with support for MongoDB, follow these [instructions](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db?toc=/azure/cosmos-db/toc.json?toc=/azure/cosmos-db/toc.json).
+> If you're importing to an Azure Cosmos DB account with support for MongoDB, follow [these instructions for migrations using MongoDB native tools.](https://docs.microsoft.com/azure/cosmos-db/mongodb/tutorial-mongotools-cosmos-db)

 The MongoDB export JSON file source importer option allows you to import one or more JSON files produced from the mongoexport utility.